Hereditary politicians: Japan

-Shinzo continued his grandfather's proposal of amending the current Japanese Constitution which restricts Japan's use of military forces.
-Even though this topic is very controversial within the society, Shinzo has always been assertive about the revision.
-He is also famous for his economic reforms known as the Abenomics.
-He had been involved in several scandals such as the veterinary school scandal which greatly decreased his approval poll rating.
-However, his strong attitude towards the North Korea crisis had helped his party win the majority seats in the 2017 Japanese general election.
+Shinzo continued his grandfather's proposal of amending the current Japanese Constitution, which restricts Japan's use of military forces.
+Even though this topic is very controversial within society, Shinzo has always been assertive about the revision.
+He is also famous for his economic reforms known as Abenomics.
+He had been involved in several scandals, such as the veterinary school scandal, which greatly decreased his approval poll rating.
+However, his strong attitude towards the North Korea crisis had helped his party win the majority of seats in the 2017 Japanese general election.

 Fukuda Takeo's response to the terrorist hijacking incident, Japan Airlines Flight 472 (1977), drew international controversies.
 Unlike how Western countries would refuse hijackers’ demands, Fukuda accepted their demands based on the principle that "human life outweighs the earth."

 Fukuda Yasuo, the eldest son of Fukuda Takeo, became the Prime Minister after Shinzo Abe's abrupt resignation.
-Less than one year in office, Mr. Fukuda had to step down his position due to ongoing involvement in political scandals such as the missing pension scandal which caused a steep decrease in his personal popularity.
+Less than one year in office, Mr. Fukuda had to step down from his position due to ongoing involvement in political scandals such as the missing pension scandal, which caused a steep decrease in his personal popularity.

 Hatoyama Ichirō was elected as the first Liberal Democratic Party (Japan) President during the 1956 party convention.
-One of his famous diplomatic goal was to restore relationship with the Soviet Union.
-As a post war Prime Minister, his central proposal was to strengthen national political and economical independence.
+One of his famous diplomatic goal was to restore the relationship with the Soviet Union.
+As a post war Prime Minister, his central proposal was to strengthen national political and economic independence.
 Hatoyama gained high popularity and helped the party win 185 seats in the election.
-This was later referred as the "Hatoyama boom."
+This was later referred to as the "Hatoyama boom."

 Hatoyama Yukio, like his grandfather, had entered his career as a Prime Minister with high popularity.
-Unfortunately, his public approval rating fell rapidly as he could not fulfill the high expectations his party had promised.
+His public approval rating fell rapidly as he could not fulfil the high expectations his party had promised.
 One significant example is the broken promise to relocate the American Military base in Okinawa.
 This incident was the main reason why Mr. Hatoyama resigned from the Prime Minister position within less than a year after he was elected.